 Entry into the real estate profession takes preparation.
 As with other professions, licensing is required.
 Licensing requirements vary from state to state, but all require prospective salespeople and brokers to pass a written exam.
-For more information on licensing, contact the Association of Real Estate License Law Officials at 334-260-2902 or at their web site.
+For more information on licensing, contact the Association of Real Estate License Law Officials at 334-260-2902 or at their website(link is external).

 Some states allow students to take pre-licensing educational courses accredited by the state licensing agency before they qualify to sit for the exam.
 In other states, students can take these educational courses within a specified time after being licensed.

 In order to obtain a broker’s or sales agent associated license, more than half the states specify special education and/or experience or their equivalents.
 However, states are upgrading their license laws and prerequisites for both brokers and sales associates at a rapid rate.
 Current information is available from your local Board of REALTORS® or the Real Estate License Commission in the state(s) where you would practice.

 Entry into the real estate field depends on education, training, and interests.
 Most people begin as sales trainees in a brokerage firm.
 Other possibilities include office assistant, listing or rental agent, assistant in a department of a large real estate organization, or in the mortgage division of a bank or savings and loan.

 Continuing Education in Real Estate

 Formal education is available while working in real estate.
 The National Association of REALTORS® and its Institutes, Societies and Councils sponsor continuing education programs for members, and award designations for specialty areas of real estate.
 Continuing education increases knowledge and skills, improving earnings potential and enhancing opportunities for success.